liuyxpp/liuyxpp.github.io/research/index.md

 Grafting polymers onto substrates is a widely accepted way to control domain orientations and to fabricate surface patterns for DSA.
 However, the role of the grafted polymers on defect removal remains unclear.
 We employed the string method coupled with SCFT to explore the influence of grafted polymers on the removal of a dislocation dipole in lamellar-forming thin films assembled by AB symmetrical diblock copolymers.
-It is found that the ``immersion effect'' and the ``rearrangement effect'' of the brush layer can facilitate the hopping diffusion of block copolymer chains through reducing the effective Flory-Huggins interaction parameter, thus making the formation of the ``bridge'' structure more easier.
+It is found that the "immersion effect" and the "rearrangement effect" of the brush layer can facilitate the hopping diffusion of block copolymer chains through reducing the effective Flory-Huggins interaction parameter, thus making the formation of the "bridge" structure more easier.
 The increase of the softness (decreasing $\gamma$) of the brush layer will enhance these two effects and reduce the energy barrier of the transition state of the defect removal process.
 In the limit of extremely soft confinement, the bridge structures already exist in the dislocation dipole near the brush layer, leading to a diminishing energy barrier of the removal process.
-({\it Acta Polym.
-Sin.}, {\bf 2018}, Accepted)
+(*Acta Polym.
+Sin.*, **2018**, Accepted)

 Most previous studies mainly focused on the removal of in-plane dislocation and disclination defects, while out-of-plane defects receive less attention.
 We studied in detail the removal of two types of out-of-plane defects of lamellar forming block copolymer thin films, the tilted domain defect and the cross-sectional edge dislocation defect, using the string method coupled with the numerical SCFT.